 The City of Mukilteo's Comprehensive Plan 2035 describes the community's future vision and values, along with goals and policies to implement the vision.
-The Mukilteo Comprehensive Plan is the strategy for maintaining and enhancing Mukilteo's high quality of life and for protecting the environment.
+The Mukilteo Comprehensive Plan 2035 is the strategy for maintaining and enhancing Mukilteo's high quality of life and for protecting the natural and built environment.

-The Comprehensive Plan is implemented in several ways, including regulations, programs, and strategic capital investments.
-The Six-Year CIP identifies these strategic capital investments.
+The Mukilteo Comprehensive Plan is implemented in several ways, including regulations, programs, and strategic capital investments.
+The Six-Year 2022-2027 CIP identifies these strategic capital investments.
 The capital projects have been well thought out, as many are identified in separate plans that have undergone public processes prior to adoption.